 Be sure to allow the area to dry completely before applying the caulk.
 You can use a hair dryer or a fan to speed up drying.
 Just like painting, caulking should be completed no more than one week after washing the surface to prevent organisms from growing again.

-To help keep the area clean, put down some newspaper to place the caulking gun on when you're not using it.
-You can mask off areas with painters tape and paper to protect them or help produce a clean even edge.
+To help keep the area clean, put down newspaper to place the caulking gun on when you're not using it.
+You can mask off areas with painters tape to protect them and this will help produce a clean even edge.
 Prepare a small container with water (for water-based caulk) or the solvent used for cleaning and plenty of rags.
 This will help to clean drips quickly.

 When you have a long bead to apply, don't be afraid to break it up into smaller sections.
 You can tool the section you just finished, then tackle the next section.
 Make sure to complete the whole run before taking a break.
 Some caulks won't stick to themselves once they have started to dry.